RafikGerges/CEHv10-Notes/06 - Web-Based Hacking - SQLi.md

     - **Payload** contains the arbitrary code if exploit is successful
     - **Auxiliary** used for one-off actions (like a scan)
     - **NOPS** used for buffer-overflow type operations
-- **Shellshock** - causes Bash to unintentionally execute commands when commands are concatenated on the end of function definitions
+- **Shellshock** - causes Bash to unintentionally execute commands when commands are concatenated on the end of function definitions, Through web servers utilizing CGI (Common Gateway Interface)
 - Attackers use GET and CONNECT requests to use vulnerable web servers as Proxies
 - **MSFvenom** - Used for Shellcode which is code that when run creates a reverse remote shell back to the creator.
 Attacks many platforms Win, Linux/Unix, FreedBSD, Android, OSX, Java,...etc.
+- LDAP Injection - The addition of the )(&) characters turns the expression to "user1)(&)"

 ### <u>Web Applications </u>